 With mechanical exfoliation, you might experience some redness, especially if you get a procedure done at your derm’s office.

-At home, chemical exfoliation can be done a few times a week with zero downtime.
+At home, chemical exfoliation can be done a few times a week with an exfoliating cleanser that can clean pores and apply acne-fighting ingredients to your skin.
 If you get a peel at your derm’s office, you’ll definitely be incognito for a few days until your redness and irritation go away.

 Why You Need To Exfoliate